Tableware Today Article: Chart Your Future Before Big Tech Does

 My company, and likely others, came to them with solutions to go digital which were declined.
 Now some are on their heels, losing customers, brands, and exhibitors.
 The mart buildings didn’t just fail to stop the rise of Faire; they failed to lead us to an omni-channel, digital future.
 It’s hard to help an industry when its generals aren’t marshaling their own troops.
 The marts are well-positioned to be digital leaders; they have thousands of repeat customers, full-time staffs, and considerable backing to spread across tech investments.
 Can you name a single innovation that has come out of a market building?

 What’s ironic about the now urgent air at some marts is that they watched this same disruption happen to the stores that constitute their livelihood.
 When Amazon, Zola, Gilt, Rue La La, and other venture capital-backed tech players started nipping at stores, marts didn’t intervene.
 Some management said they simply couldn’t do anything to stop digital from undermining their customers.
 Now tech is coming for the marts themselves.
-And herein lies an important rule of civility: don’t do unto others what you wouldn’t want done to you.
+And herein lies an important rule of civility: don’t do to others what you wouldn’t want done to you.
 Maybe if mart management had listened more to stores when tech came for them, they’d be better prepared now.

 Ironically, some mart buildings have embraced Amazon at the peril of their own tenants.
 In the spring of this year, the owner of a major mart lobbied Amazon to locate its new headquarters in its city.
-The owner’s name appear in an open letter in The New York Times imploring Amazon to pick its city.
+The owner’s name appears in an open letter in The New York Times imploring Amazon to pick its city.
 It’s no secret that Amazon is a major job killer, particularly a killer of indie stores.
 Who are a mart’s main visitors?
 Indie stores.
 Dying indie stores translates into dying brand showrooms translates into dying mart buildings.
 Here’s a thought for mart owners: don’t champion the slayer of your clients.
 What the owner should’ve done is opposed Amazon’s headquarters on the grounds that it hurts indie stores and cheats communities out of millions in taxes, taxes that pay our nurses, our police officers, and our social workers.

 I have lobbied many market buildings to pool products from their showrooms and get them online.
 Marts resist because they think it’ll hurt attendance.
 I even offer my software at no cost.
 Pooling products on one website allows retailers and reps to easily view and shop for products.
 Faire gets this.